Daniel99W/MoviesWebsite.NET/README.md

 The authentication and authorization is managed by firebase The files are also managed by firebase

-Tech stack : .net 6, angular , firebase
+Tech stack : .net 6, angular , firebase , mysql